abdullahejazjanjua/ML-4360/README.md

 ## Additional Resources
 * [First Principles of Computer Vision](https://www.youtube.com/@firstprinciplesofcomputerv3258):
-    - Some topics that are glossed over in the lecture series can be explored in depth here.
+    - SIFT algorithm is really well explained in this!

 ## Acknowledgments
 I would like to thank Prof. Andreas Geiger for teaching this wonderful course and [Patricia Gschoßmann](https://patriciagschossmann.github.io/) and [Christina-Ourania Tze](https://raniatze.github.io/) for uploading the assignments.